Mohamedtharwat321/Solar-Landing-Page/README.md

 ## Introduction
 This is a responsive landing page for a solar panel installation company.
-The project is built using HTML and CSS, with a focus on clean design, user-friendly navigation, and responsiveness across various devices.
+The project is built using HTML and CSS, with a focus on clean design, user-friendly navigation, and responsiveness across various devices. <br>
 Live Demo: https://mohamedtharwat321.github.io/Solar-Landing-Page/

 ## Features